bluescan/tacentview/README.md

 ![AnimGif](https://raw.githubusercontent.com/bluescan/tacit-texview/master/Screenshots/Screenshot_Anim.png)

 Alt-Enter toggles fullscreen mode.
-In this mode the bottom navigation bar, top menu, property editor window, and details-overlay are invisible.
+In this mode the bottom navigation bar and top menu are invisible.
 If at any point you want to reset the UI or other settings like the default resample algorithm or preferred file save format, you may do so from the preferences dialog.

 ![Tacit Texture Viewer](https://raw.githubusercontent.com/bluescan/tacit-texview/master/Screenshots/Screenshot_Prefs.png)

 # building from source

 For convenience pre-built binaries are available for Windows and Ubuntu/Debian in the Releases section.
+Follow the instructions below to build from source.

 ## windows

-Building on Windows is dependent on Visual Studio and the C++ workflow.
+Building on Windows requires Visual Studio with the C++ workflow.
 * Install Visual Studio 2019 with the C++ workflow.
 * Open the Windows/TacitTexView.sln
 * Hit F7 to build.
 Debug and Release configurations are available.